Eomm/fastify-explorer/README.md

 ## API

-This plugin add two decorators to the fastify instance:
+This plugin adds two decorators to the fastify instance:

 - `giveMe(instanceName: string[, decoratorName: string])`: return the fastify instance registered with given name in parameters `{ explorer: { name: 'routes-explorer' } }`
 - `registerPlugin(pluginFunction: function, pluginOpts: object, explorerOpts: string|object)`: register a plugin adding an encapsulation layer.
-Only for silly usage* 🤣
+It is only a shortcut to create new fastify contexts.

-You can find and example for `.giveMe` in this docs.
+You can find an example for `.giveMe` in this document.

 ### Why `registerPlugin`?

 This plugin works only when you register an encapsulated context.
-The fastify-plugin system breaks the encapsulation.. so this plugin wouldn't works with normal plugins!
+The `fastify-plugin` system breaks the encapsulation.. so this plugin wouldn't work with normal plugins!
 In other words, the `onRegister` hook is called only when **new** contexts are created, and the plugins don't create new contexts!

 Here to you and example: